enartey/TicTacToe/README.md

 The second property is an integer called "turn."
 It is a 0 if it is O's turn and 1 if it is X's turn.

-The third property is an integer called
+The third property is an integer called "boardsize."
+It will save the board size, X, (X by X) for it's proto methods to use.

+# Proto Methods